 How do you know if you’ve really come to poverty of spirit?
 How do you know that?
 Can I ask you this final question quickly?
 You know it when your pride is gone, your self-righteousness is gone.
 When, as Psalm 131 says, “your soul is like a weaned child,” you’ve been weaned off yourself and you begin to look at Jesus Christ with love and wonder.
 And all of a sudden, you will have a hunger for the truth and a hunger for Scripture, and you’ll take it at face value and you’ll believe it.

 See, I don’t think that coming to believe the Bible is an intellectual exercise, I think it’s a result of a spiritual transformation.
 You’ll find yourself longing to talk with the Lord and longing to read His Word and you’ll take His Word at exactly what it says, on His terms, not yours.
 And you won’t try to twist it around to make it fit your lifestyle.
 And you’ll stop complaining about your situation and you’ll begin to see the excellencies of others and only your own weaknesses.
 And you’ll start to praise God incessantly for grace and mercy.
 Those are the evidences that your cry has been heard.

 Well, we need to start here.
 As the hymn writer said, “Nothing in my hand I bring, simply to the cross I cling.”

 Everything is ours.
 The world is ours.
 And Christ is ours.
 And heaven is ours.
-And even the best of earth is ours when we become part of Your kingdom.
-To that end we pray for every man and woman.
+And even the best of earth is ours when we become part of your kingdom.
+To that end, we pray for every man and woman.
 You desire our happiness, but this is the path.
-Take sinners down that path that they might enter in to the joy of the Lord in that lasting happiness which comes to those in the Kingdom.
-We’ll thank You in Christ’s name.
+Take sinners down that path, that they might enter in to the joy of the Lord and that lasting happiness which comes to those in the kingdom.
+We’ll thank you.
+In Christ’s name.
 And everyone said, “Amen.”
 Amen.